mihirks/first-/README.md

 # Coefficient of Binomial Expan.
 This code helps to find the coeffi. of expansion for any n degree.
-It is Object Oriented Program.
+It is an Object Oriented Program.

 output:
 Enter degree for coefficient of Binomial Expansion